pierregrothe/trade-weaver/docs/architecture/adr/0014-Market-Analyst-Pipeline-Refactor.md

 ## Consequences

 - **Positive**:
   - **Reduced LLM Calls**: The number of LLM calls per pipeline run is reduced to the absolute minimum (two).
   - **Increased Speed**: The pipeline is significantly faster due to the elimination of network latency for most steps.
   - **Improved Reliability**: The pipeline is more deterministic and less prone to errors from LLM misinterpretations.
   - **Lower Cost**: Fewer LLM calls result in lower operational costs.

 - **Negative**:
   - The `CoordinatorAgent` must be robust enough to handle cases where all parallel pipelines fail.
 The fan-in logic needs to explicitly check for an empty result set and return a final "error" status if no pipelines succeeded.

 ## Data Schemas

+*The canonical, implementation-ready Pydantic models and Firestore schemas are defined in the **[Firestore Database Schema](../02-firestore-database-schema.md)** document.
+The schemas below are for illustrative purposes within this ADR.*

 ### MarketRegimeState

 ```python
 class MarketRegimeState(BaseModel):
     """A structured representation of the market's current regime."""